Cardi B Makes Paris Fashion Week Her Runway With Head-Turning Fashion Looks

 And serve us she did!

 Of course, her gasp-worthy lewks didn't stop there.
 While attending the Thom Browne runway show, she slipped into something more minimal... but still very stylish.
 Serving us professor and lawyer vibes, the 26-year-old star donned a gray corset blazer and a matching pencil skirt.
 Her handbag also looked like a chic brief case.
-"Legally Bronx" as someone one Twitter so cleverly put it.
+"Legally Bronx" as someone on Twitter so cleverly put it.

 To see all of the "I Like It" star's fabulous ensembles during Paris Fashion Week, scroll through our gallery below!
 Trust us, you won't be disappointed, especially since stylist Kollin Carter is behind these creative lewks.